Thousands of people demonstrate across Mizoram over Manipur violence, CM also joins | Politics

 Thousands of common people joined them in the peaceful protest with placards and posters, decrying the violence in the neighbouring state.

-The gathering in Aizawl was so huge that the city came to a standstill with participants claiming that the state has not seen such a large demonstration in recent years.
+The gathering in Aizawl was so huge that the city came to a standstill for over three hours with the participants claiming that the state has not seen such a large demonstration in recent years.

 The offices of the ruling MNF were closed to extend support to the programme.
 The opposition BJP, Congress and Zoram People's Movement (ZPM) also kept their offices shut in support of the solidarity rallies.